bigtreetech/docs/docs/Panda_Jetpack_V2.md

 * Step 4 – Remove Screws

     Remove the 8 screws on the sides of the toolhead, with 4 screws on each side.
+These screws will be used later to secure the Panda Jetpack Back Shell.

     <img src=img/PandaJetpackV2/install_5.jpg width="300"/>